AeroMAPS/AeroMAPS/docs/books/documentation_airtransport.md

 ## Air traffic: usage evolution

-The parameter that corresponds to the evolution of air traffic is the RPK.
-The modeling of the air traffic is based on the study of worldwide historical data.
-The models presented in this section can be applied to the fleet as a whole or to the different markets.
+The parameter that corresponds <!-- represents--> to the evolution of air traffic is the RPK.
+The modeling of the air traffic is based on the study of worldwide historical data. <!-- Air Traffic is modelled based on [] --> The models presented in this section can be applied to the fleet as a whole or to the different markets <!-- described below -->.
 Before detailing these models, the categorization and calibration of the aviation market used in AeroMAPS is presented.